 The Cutting Edge podcast brings to life stories from the pages of The American Alpine Journal (AAJ), the annual publication of the American Alpine Club (AAC).
-Each month between May and December, an AAJ editor interviews a world-class climber just back from a wild new route or expedition, with in-depth discussion of the tactics behind the climb, along with the highs and lows of these adventures.
+Each episode, we interview world-class climbers just back from a wild new route or expedition, with in-depth discussion of the tactics behind the climb, along with the highs and lows of these adventures.

 Published annually since 1929, The American Alpine Journal is the world's most respected source of information about long new routes and mountain exploration.
 AAC members receive a free copy of the 368-page book each September.
 (Join the AAC.)
 Questions?
 Suggestions?
 Email us at [email protected].